yujing-syj/Yelp_Restaurant_Rating_Prediction/README.md

 Instructions to run the code:

-- Make sure to download the dataset provided by Yelp(.josn) in the same directory as the ipython notebook.
+- Make sure to download the two dataset provided by Yelp(.json) in the same directory as the ipython notebook.
 - Make sure to run the notebook in python 3 environment.
 - Make sure all the libraries used in the notebook are installed in the local machine.
 - Run the notebook in the following sequense: 1) web_scraping.ipynb; 2)yelp_reviews_analysis.ipynb; 3)data_cleaning_and_regression.ipynb.